Why am I getting spam text messages? How to report text spam so that you can get it to stop, plus what the law says.

 - Report text spam — Verizon: First of all, don't respond to any text you think might be spam.
 Then, forward the suspected spam text message to short code 7726.
 Here's more information about what comes next in their investigation.

 - How to Report text spam — ATT: Report your spam text to AT&T here.
+Here's what to do after being scammed.

 - Report spam text — iPhone: You'll need to find out who your cell phone carrier is (it's the company you send your bill to).
 Then, either use the info above, or google your cell phone carrier company + report spam text.